-3.9 Sedimentation and Erosion Control Structures and Measures
+3.9 Sedimentation and Erosion Control Structures and Measures a producting and all shared as mores, requirements, or

 3.9.1.
 All PCNs will identify and describe sedimentation and erosion control structures and measures proposed for placement in waters of the US.
 The structures and measures should be depicted on maps, surveys or drawings showing location and impacts to jurisdictional wetlands and streams.